MostAwesomeDude/construct/docs/advanced.rst

 Integers and floats
 ===================

 Basic computer science 101.
 All integers follow the Int{8,16,24,32,64}{u,s}{b,l,n} and floats follow the Float{16,32,64}{b,l} naming patterns.
 Endianness can be either big-endian, little-endian or native.
 Integers can be signed or unsigned (non-negative only).
 Floats do not have a unsigned type.
+Note that Float16{b,l} are compatible only with Python 3.6 and above.

 >>> Int64sl.build(500)
 b'\xf4\x01\x00\x00\x00\x00\x00\x00'